SinaMajdieh/Sorts/README.md

 ```

 ## Bubble Sort
-Using the Bubble Sort algorithm sorts the array, both ascending and descending by giving Ascending parameter false or true.
+Using the Bubble Sort algorithm sort the array, both ascending and descending by giving Ascending parameter false or true.
 You can pass int array or float64 array to the BubbleSort function.
 This function does NOT affect the array and returns a []float64 slice.